 Treatment and prognosis

 Choroid plexus carcinomas are rapidly growing tumours with a 40% 5-year survival.
-Brain invasion and CSF seeding are poor prognostic factors 3.
+TP53 mutation, brain invasion and CSF seeding are considered poor prognostic factors 3-5.

 Surgical en-bloc resection is the mainstay of treatment and can result in cure, achieved in as many as 50% of cases, but this result has only been reported in some selected series 5.
 In general survival seems to be much worse than this, and hinges upon the ability to achieve gross complete macroscopic resection.
 In such cases a 5-year survival of up to 86% can be achieved.
 In cases where resection is incomplete, 5-year survival is much lower 26% 6.
 Both radiotherapy and chemotherapy are used 5.